miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 story of ON's and OFF's and why that runs everything in the digital world.
 But the world isn't only 1's and 0's, so you have to follow-up immediately with something to prevent false dichotomies.
-In other words, things aren't nearly as black and white as the very useful like we call ***digital*** electronics.
+In other words, things aren't nearly as black and white as the very ***useful lie*** we call ***digital*** electronics.

+Did you digital is a lie?
+It's a complexity-reducing trick we do so that the principles of boolean logic (switches) can be applied to the real world.
+You'll hear the word ***thunk*** used a lot in computer science.
+It's the sound of a deep, rich analog reality being reduced to the false dichotomy of 1's and 0's.

+***Natural electronics*** is ***analog*** by nature.
+Digital electronics is artificial, and so is a form of art, which only makes it natural that it is today leading works of art... artifacts, in fact that exbibit intelligence.
+But I digress.

-Electronics is ***analog*** by nature, so the Boolean Baby Book needs something like a slide whistle or swanee whistle to show the infinite range of sound.
+So to fix this common lie of digital supremacy in nature, the Boolean Baby Book needs something like a slide whistle or swanee whistle to show the infinite range of sound.
 It's going to drive you crazy for a bit, but hey that's the price of being a good teacher.

 When you give a curious mind a swanee, they're gonna want a saxophone.
 And then you've gone and done it, sparking an interest in music.
 You could end up a